sap-tutorials/Tutorials/tutorials/hxe-aa-movielens-sql-02/hxe-aa-movielens-sql-02.md

 [ACCORDION-BEGIN [Step 3: ](Import the Dataset)]

-Depending on your the import method option you have selected, complete the following steps.
+Depending on your the import method option you have selected, complete one of the following steps.

 ### **Using the SAP HANA Tools for Eclipse**